-Nothing says that you’re full of love as a photo on the Rainbow Bridge on Casacade Hiking Trail.
+Nothing says that you’re full of love like a photo on the Rainbow Bridge on Casacade Hiking Trail.
 The bridge is painted in the Progress Pride Colours to show everyone that Blue Mountain is an inclusive space 365 days a year.

 Apple Bowl Look Flats:

 This one takes a bit of dedication to get to.
-You either have to hike up the entire Apple Bowl Lookout Trail (flowy skirts, floppy hats, and espadrilles not recommended), or you can take the Gondola to the top of the mountain (serving looks of course), walk North along Route 66 to the top of the Apple Bowl Look Out Trail and then walk down a whole lot the double wide trail to the top of Apple Bowl.
-It sounds complicated but this is one of the BEST look out points on the entire mountain.
+You either have to hike up the entire Apple Bowl Lookout Trail (flowy skirts, floppy hats, and espadrilles not recommended), or you can take the Gondola to the top of the mountain (serving looks of course), walk north along Route 66 to the top of the Apple Bowl Look Out Trail and then walk down a whole lot of the double wide trail to the top of Apple Bowl.
+It sounds complicated but this is one of the BEST lookout points on the entire mountain.
 If it is a clear day you can see across the entire Georgian Bay to the edge of the Muskokas.

 At the top of the mountain we have not one, not two, but three giant Muskoka chairs compliments of Coca Cola.
 They are outstanding for photo ops for a number of reasons.
 People love taking photos of comically oversized items, and they’re also located at some of the best lookout points to ensure you get Georgian Bay in your backdrop.

 This one is completely unique to Blue Mountain.
-You have a few options here, you can do the traditional Titanic inspired arm stretched out selfie with the Bay in the background, or you can just get a beautiful panoramic shot of the landscape, or you can stand at the top of the mountain and have the gondola carts in as your background.
+You have a few options here, you can do the traditional Titanic inspired arm stretched out selfie with the Bay in the background, or you can just get a beautiful panoramic shot of the landscape, or you can stand at the top of the mountain and have the Gondola carts in as your background.
 Either way you won’t be disappointed when you look back on your photos.

-Georgian Bay Way aka Wisteria Walkway
+Georgian Bay Way aka Mill Pond Boardwalk